 But what if you shifted your mindset into thinking that you go to the gym because you enjoy taking care of yourself and you feel healthier and full of energy by doing it?
 This would change everything.
 You would think – ‘I am this kind of person, and I enjoy working out regardless of the results.’
 You will be so much more likely to stick to it, and guess what?
 You would get fit in the process 🙂

-Focusing on the process rather then the outcome will help you build up your confidence.
+Focusing on the process rather than the outcome will help you build up your confidence.

-And building the confidence during the process is also the best way to achieve your goals.
+And building confidence during the process is the best way to achieve your goals.

 If you compare your current progress to where you want to be in 2 years, you will always think you are progressing too slowly.
 But if you compare yourself to where you were yesterday – this is an entirely different story.
 Yesterday you didn’t even know how to hold a guitar.
 Today you can play three basic chords!
 Yay!!

 When the child learns how to walk and falls, we don’t say the child is a failure and will never know how to walk.
-We understand its a process, and we often enjoy observing it.
-Why are punishing ourselves then, when we fail on the learning journey?
+We understand it’s a process, and we often enjoy observing it.
+Why are we punishing ourselves than when we fail on the learning journey?
 Isn’t this the same?

 I was extremely frustrated when I started building this website.
 I would see other beautiful sites and think, ‘how can I ever produce anything like this?’

 When I started, I had no idea about anything.
 But every time I learnt something new, and it produced some results, I was chuffed.
 I learnt something I never knew I could.
 The site is still far from where I want it to be.
 And if I thought about it this way, one year after launching, it would possibly make me quit concluding that blogging is not for me.
 But I’m still here, mostly because I really enjoy the process of learning and building something from scratch.